pb24578/git-cheat-sheet/README.md

 This is a personal git cheat sheet that I use to learn and understand how to use rudementary git commands.
 It follows a sequential flow from starting a project, staging files, committing changes, then pushing those commits to the repository.

 Useful Links:
-1. You must install the Git CLI (command line interface) from https://git-scm.com/.
+1. Install the Git CLI (command line interface): https://git-scm.com/
 2. If you mess up anything when using git, you can follow this guide: https://ohshitgit.com/

 # Initiating Repository